Platypus-Tech/platypus-os-original-drafts/README.md

 ### Internet
 I believe there is support for internet stuff.
 ### CPU
-I think it has support for ARM64.
+I think it has support for ARM64 and now x86.
 ***
 ## Contributing
 See [contributing.md](contributing.md) for guidelines.